vanHeemstraSystems/quarto-headstart/README.md

 Based on "Quarto, Python, and VS Code: Quarto Reports In VS Code" at https://appsilon.com/quarto-python-and-vscode/

+See also "Quarto to GitHub Pages" at https://github.com/vanHeemstraSystems/quarto-to-github-pages

 ## 100 - Introduction

 See [README.md](./100/README.md)